microsoft/pxt/tests/project-tools-test/README.md

   It covers scoped keys, text undo, nested editors and listener/lock teardown.
-- [launcher.spec.js](launcher.spec.js) uses Puppeteer and real React to check the compact bubble animation, persistent options, keyboard focus and dismissal, the 991px breakpoint, and preserving a mounted draft.
+- [launcher.spec.js](launcher.spec.js) uses Puppeteer and real React to check the compact bubble animation, persistent options, keyboard focus and dismissal, the 1199/1200px strip breakpoint, and preserving a mounted draft.
+Small-desktop checks retain desktop header/footer spacing and both resize grips, with the width grip only hiding at the separate 991px tablet breakpoint.
 It compiles the production LESS with test theme variables and checks RTL, reduced-motion behavior, banner offsets, ellipsis alignment, speech-bubble pointers, and panel dismissal via the ellipsis, outside controls, keyboard focus and the simulator iframe.
   Pin regressions cover click-away/iframe focus, explicit collapse and reopening, manual unpin, example defaults, and switching tabs/viewports.
+  Resize tests cover side/bottom grips, pointer and keyboard input, RTL, retained dimensions and viewport/banner limits.
+Grip dots are included in theme contrast checks.
+  Default-size tests compare the combined desktop panel/bubble footprint with legacy sidedocs, exercise breakpoint transitions, and verify target overrides and preserved manual sizes.
   The whiteboard is stubbed; no development server is needed.
 Puppeteer's browser must be installed.
 - [whiteboard.spec.js](whiteboard.spec.js) loads the actual image editor, reducer,